phifertoo/solace-chromatic/README.md

 This project is deployed on Render using their basic service which means there are cold starts.
 If the page does not respond immediately, please wait for a few seconds.
 See: https://solace-9c8t.onrender.com/

+## Github

+The code is stored in a public repo: https://github.com/phifertoo/solace

 ## Technology Stack

 Typescript: The choice to use TypeScript over JavaScript in the project was driven by the need for enhanced code quality, improved developer productivity, and better scalability.